 Benefits for buyers

 Improve working capital.
-Reverse factoring can also bring working capital benefits for buyers, which often set up reverse factoring programs when taking steps to increase their days payable outstanding (DPO), for example by extending supplier payment terms.
+Reverse factoring can also bring working capital benefits for buyers, which often set up reverse factoring programs when taking steps to increase their days payable outstanding (DPO).

 Reduce the risk of supply chain disruption.
 Reverse factoring can reduce the risk of disruption to the supply chain, as suppliers are less likely to struggle to meet orders if they have access to early payments.
 Strengthen supplier relationships.
 Buyers can strengthen their relationships with their suppliers by providing them with a user-friendly reverse factoring program.